-He teaches nationally and internationally through the Shito-ryu Shukokai Karate Union UK (SSKU), and the Shito-ryu Shukokai World Union, as well as invitational instruction from as far afield as Thailand and the USA.
+He teaches nationally and internationally through the Shito-ryu Shukokai Union UK, and the Shito-ryu Shukokai World Union, as well as invitational instruction from as far afield as Thailand and the USA.

-As a teenager in the 1970s, sensei Beveridge studied karate with the Karate Union of Great Britain.
-After an extended hiatus, he returned to karate in 1990, training at Hull Shukokai Karate under sensei Grainger.
-For a number of years he has assisted teaching at the club, and acts as Child Protection Officer for the SSKU.
+As a teenager in the 1970s, Sensei Beveridge studied karate with the Karate Union of Great Britain.
+After an extended hiatus, he returned to karate in 1990, training at Hull Shukokai Karate under Sensei Grainger.
+For a number of years he has assisted teaching at the club, and has opened the Wyke dojo, where he is the chief instructor.
+He is the national Child Protection Officer for the SSU.
+In March 2018 Sensei Beveridge passed his 6th Dan grading in Amagasaki, Japan at the honbu dojo.

 He is also qualified to teach all of the modules in the Police Self Defence System, and has thorough knowledge of the legalities surrounding the use of force in self defence.